 Freeze Their Funds

 Okay, okay, a writ of garnishment, on the surface, looks like another lawsuit, but this one is filed against the bank where the debtor does business, effectively freezing their accounts.
+This is an effective method for debt collection post-judgment.

 Account numbers?
 We don’t need no stinkin’ account numbers for a writ of garnishment!
 All you need to know is the name and location of the bank to file the writ.